iamnachoj/JavaScript-App.-Best-sellers/README.md

-# JavaScript-App.-Best-sellers
+# JavaScript-App.
+Pokédex

-List and details of best-selling business books.
+List and details of Pokemon provided by an external API.

+Tech stack will be the basic trio Html-CSS-JavaScript.